mjpieters/rod.recipe.rabbitmq/src/rod/recipe/rabbitmq/README.txt

 This recipe takes a number of options:

 erlang-path
-    The path where to find the erlc command (default = /usr/local/bin).
+    The path where to find the erlc command (default = find it in your path).

 url
     The URL to download the RabbitMQ source distribution.